Everleigh Club: Interior layout

-On March 3, 1902, Prince Henry of Prussia visited the Club while in the United States to collect a ship built for his brother, German Kaiser Wilhelm II.
+On March 3, 1902, Prince Henry of Prussia visited the club while in the United States to collect a ship built for his brother, German Kaiser Wilhelm II.
 Although the city had sponsored numerous events for Henry, his main interest was a visit to the club.
 The sisters planned a bacchanalia for the visiting prince, including dancing, dining and a recreation of the dismemberment of Zeus's son.
 During one of the dances, a prostitute's slipper came off and spilled champagne.
 When one of the prince's entourage drank the champagne, he started the trend of drinking champagne from a woman's shoe.

 The club employed 15 to 25 cooks and maids.

 Scandals

-On November 22, 1905, Marshall Field, Jr., son of department store founder Marshall Field, suffered a gunshot that was fatal.
+On November 22, 1905, Marshall Field Jr., son of department store founder Marshall Field, suffered a gunshot to the abdomen; he died of complications several days later.
 Although newspapers reported it was an accident and occurred at his home, there is some evidence that he was shot by a prostitute at the Everleigh Club.
 A rival madam maliciously accused the Everleigh sisters of murdering Field.

 On January 9, 1910, Nathaniel Moore died of natural causes in the Chez Shaw brothel in Chicago's Levee district after spending much of the previous night at the Everleigh Club.